lino-framework/book/docs/dev/writedocs.rst

 The Lino documentation is written in Sphinx.

-The audience of Lino documentation range from end-users to trainers, consultants, application developers, hosting prviders to core developers.
+The audience of Lino documentation ranges from end-users to trainers, consultants, application developers, hosting providers to core developers.

 All this documentation is published in code repositories as free content under the same licence as the source code.

 .. toctree::